 It is an exciting time to work for us.
-We are uniquely placed as the UK's only cross-utility regulator.
+We are uniquely placed as the UK's only crossutility regulator.
 Our extensive remit requires us to be expert and objective and we work closely with government and stakeholders to protect consumers with regard to both price and quality of service.
 Consumer recognition of our work and our value is growing.
 We have a strong track-record of innovation in the interests of consumers, working smart with limited resources.
 We deliver solutions that suit Northern Ireland's needs and are in some cases at the leading edge of regulatory practice in Europe.
 As our corporate vision puts it, we make a difference for customers by listening, innovating and leading.

 We also continue to develop our organisation with the goal of being a best practice regulator.
 During 2014 we published a new Corporate Strategy 2014-2019 which set out the outcomes we would like to achieve over the next four years.
 To help us deliver this strategy we have taken steps to enhance how we are structured.
 This has resulted in us being organised into three groupings: Corporate, Networks and Markets and this role will sit within the Networks group.
+We will be formulating a new 5 year strategy for 2019-2024 imminently.